bluerobotics/ardusub-gitbook/en/README.md

+> **Note** The information in this guide applies to ArduSub V3.5 and up.
+If you are running an older version, you should update.

 ## What is ArduSub?

 The *ArduSub* project is a fully-featured, open-source controller for remotely operated underwater vehicles (ROVs) and autonomous underwater vehicles (AUVs).
 Based on the popular *ArduCopter* code, the *ArduSub* code has extensive capabilities out of the box including feedback stability control, depth and heading hold, and autonomous position control if provided with position feedback.